BROADSoftware/ambari_modules/README.md

             auto.create.topics.enable: "false"
             log.retention.hours: 220

 Not a very effective improvment!
-But one can now rewrite the full sample this way:
+But we can now rewrite the full sample this way:

     - hosts: sr1
       vars: